GwendolyneFreddy/Kitanya_NPC/README.md

 - Kitanya's items are now identified when she joins your party.
 - The mod should now work on an SoA-only install (knock on wood).
 - Elethial now works as she should.
-- Kitanya’s portrait now changes to the drow portrait in the Underdark.
+- Kitanya's portrait now changes to the drow portrait in the Underdark.
 - Kitanya now has a better portrait (the old one will be uploaded as an alternate).
 - Shot the person who is responsible for mod quality control.
 - Improved tp2 code.